garylaski/scuesplit/README.md

-# m4asplit
+# scuesplit
-Split m4a files with a CUE sheet without re-encoding.
+Simply split audio files with a CUE sheet without re-encoding.
 Written in POSIX shell.

 ## Use
 ```
-m4asplit audio.m4a cuefile.cue
+scuesplit audio.ext cuefile.cue
 ```
 The output will be in the format:
 ```
-TRACKNUM - PERFORMER - TITLE.m4a
+TRACKNUM - PERFORMER - TITLE.ext
 ```
 Example output:
 ```
-01 - Bodyguard - HUM2ER.m4a
+01 - Bodyguard - HUM2ER.ext
-02 - Bodyguard - E-CIG.m4a
+02 - Bodyguard - E-CIG.ext
 ...
 ```
 ## Dependency
 `ffmpeg`

+## Supported Audio formats
+As far as I am aware, this should work with any audio formats that ffmpeg can split.
+I have confirmed it works with: `wav` `flac` `m4a` `mp3` `aac` `opus`